 Our expert says:

 To relieve stress I would recommend that you should learn relaxing techniques, how to do deep breathing exercises and some form of physical exercise which is also relaxing, such as yoga.
 Going for brisk walks in the fresh air also helps to relieve tension.
-Perhaps you and your friend can go for such walks together.

 The information provided does not constitute a diagnosis of your condition.
 You should consult a medical practitioner or other appropriate health care professional for a physical exmanication, diagnosis and formal